ultimate271/notes/sanderson/elantris/elantris02.02.sanderson.md

 “Then I won’t spend long at the funeral tent,” Sarene said, walking toward her carriage.

+## Sarene visits the funeral of Raoden, but doesn't get to see the body
 Sarene surveyed the busy funeral tent with a critical eye, waiting as Ketol and a few of the packmen cleared a way for her to approach the casket.
 She had to admit, everything was irreproachable—the flowers, the offerings, the praying